DelphiBuilder/NetCom7/README.md

-# NetCom7: Comprehensive Delphi Encryption & High-Performance Network Communications
+# NetCom7 – High-Performance Network & Encryption Library for Delphi

-NetCom7 is a powerful, modern Delphi library designed for both **advanced cryptography** and **highly scalable network communication**.
-Created with pure Object Pascal, it offers developers an extensive set of tools for building secure and efficient applications, all in one package.
+NetCom7 is a high-performance, modern Delphi networking and encryption library.
+It combines **thread-efficient networking**, a **rich set of encryption algorithms**, and **easy component-based usage**—ideal for building scalable servers and secure clients with minimal overhead.

 ---

+## 🚀 Features

+### 🔌 Networking
+- Thread pool architecture: one thread **per command**, not per client.
+- Scales to **thousands of simultaneous connections** on Windows, MacOS, Android, iOS and Linux.
+- Built-in support for TCP, client/server modes, and raw streams.
+- Works with **events or callbacks**, no thread management needed.

-### 🔐 Extensive Cryptography Suite
+### 🔐 Encryption

-NetCom7 provides a **broad spectrum of encryption algorithms and hash functions**, surpassing many other Delphi libraries:

-- **Block Ciphers** (including AES finalists and more):
+- **30+ encryption & hashing algorithms** (more than DCPcrypt):
-  - Modern: AES (Rijndael), Twofish, Serpent, RC6, Mars
+  - AES (Rijndael), Blowfish, Twofish, Serpent, Mars, RC6, and more.
-  - Legacy: Blowfish, CAST128/256, IDEA, DES, TEA, ICE, RC2, RC5, Misty1
-- **Stream Cipher**:
-  - RC4 (for legacy compatibility)
+  - Stream cipher: RC4 (legacy).
-- **Hash Functions**:
-  - Modern: SHA-256, SHA-512
-  - Legacy and specialized: MD4, MD5, SHA-1, RIPEMD128/160, Tiger, Haval
+  - Hashes: SHA-256, SHA-512, RIPEMD-160, Haval, MD5, Tiger, etc.
-- **Modular & Clean Code**:
-  - Each cipher and hash is implemented in a dedicated unit, following modern Delphi coding practices.
-  - Easily extensible and maintainable.
+- Fully modular and extensible design.

-*Note:* While it currently does not include authenticated encryption modes (e.g., AES-GCM), these can be integrated externally.

 ---
 ### 🕸️ Scalable Network Communications

 NetCom7’s networking engine uses a **unique, scalable threading model** that solves the classic thread-per-connection limitation: